club-lounge/club-lounge.github.io/index.md

 #### Sang Jin Lee - *Clubs: showing hosted events on club info*
 * When the user clicks the more info on club, the user can see the hosted events by the club.

+## User Feedback
+* "*I was able to to join a club, created a club, and join any upcoming events avaliable.
+However, one of the problems that I came across was uploading a image on my profile.
+I also can't edit my profile's image.*" -Yeji Lee (Former UH Manoa sutdent)